Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 Chances are, you've found that small areas of solid infill appear to be over-extruded, despite the rest of a print looking like it has a well-dialled-in EM/Flow, otherwise why would you be reading this?
 Currently there isn't a good understanding of why this happens, so this is an attempt at a brute force approach to treat the symptom.

-I have created a script to modify the flow of extrusion lines inversely proportional to the length of the extrusion line (*shorter the extrusion, the less flow it should have*).
+I've created a script to modify the flow of extrusion lines inversely proportional to the length of the extrusion line (*shorter the extrusion, the less flow it should have*).
 Does this work then?
 Well, that's where you and the testing of this script comes in!

 From preliminary testing, I have noticed some improvements in my small area solid infill, but this is a sample size of 1, me, so like all good scientific hypothesis testing, I need more samples to confirm whether or not this script actually works as expected!